This post was originally published on 23rd August 2017 and updated on 4th August 2019.

 Close by there are plenty of options too.
 Consider staying in the Cardrona township for a very relaxed, out-of-the-way stay.

 If you don't mind travelling a little further, you'll be spoilt for choice in Wanaka or Queenstown.

-Cardrona offers half day and full day lift passes as well as flexi multi day passes.
-The great benefit of the flexi pass, aside from a daily discount, is that you can also use it at Treble Cone Ski Resort (about 30 minutes from Wanaka).
+Cardrona offers half day (either 08:30-12:30 or 12:30-16:00), full day and discounted multi day lift passes.
 Additional discounts are given for children and seniors.
 Those under 6 years old and over 75 years old ski for FREE!
-They also have a discounted learner's pass which we think is brilliant as so many beginners will only be able to experience a very small portion of the mountain.
-The learner's pass gives access to the conveyor lifts as well as one ride up the gondola at any time during the day.
+They also have a discounted learner's pass which we think is brilliant as so many beginners will only stay on the learner’s area for the first day or so.
+The learner's pass gives access to the conveyor lifts as well as one ride up the chondola at any time during the day.

 You can purchase a lift pass from any of Cardrona's three ticket offices:

 Queenstown at 37 Camp Street

 Make sure you activate your pass online so that you can keep track of all of your on mountain stats!
 If you are planning on skiing or snowboarding at Cardrona for more than 12 days, then definitely check out the season pass.
 And if you’re organised and looking to book your ski holiday early, the early bird season pass it worth exploring as it saves you almost 50% over the standard season pass (you pay it off in less than 6 days of riding).